Skip to content

 Click to Confirm that you want to delete the resources you created.

-Click the Apply Changes button in the modal to confirm.
+Click the Apply Change Set button in the modal to confirm the Action.

 Congratulations